The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 The UOB One’s mechanism is different from that of most cashback cards which just give you back a percentage of your spending in cashback.

-Instead, you get your cashback in a lump sum.
-Once you’ve hit the minimum spending requirement in your desired tier, you don’t get any extra cashback by spending more that much—doing so will just lower your cashback percentage.
+Instead, you get your Quarterly Cashback in a lump sum once you unlock a certain spend tier.
+Once you’ve hit the minimum spending requirement in your desired tier, you don’t get any extra Quarterly Cashback by spending more that much—doing so will just lower your cashback percentage.

-You should also take pains to track your spending and be aware of how much you’ve spent in the quarter.
+If you’re serious about maximising your UOB One Card, you should take pains to track your spending and be aware of how much you’ve spent in the quarter.
 Be careful when it comes to spending that takes place close to the end of the month, as it might be carried over to the next month.
 When in doubt, call the bank to enquire about your recorded spending for the present or past month.

 Also, don’t forget that you need to make at least 5 transactions on the card each month in a quarter in order to qualify for the cashback!